thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

     client: 'pg',
     connection: process.env.DATABASE_URL
   }
 };
 ```

----

 ### Migrations

 Migrations are stored as files in the migrations directory, one for each migration.
-The name of the file is of the form CURRENTDATETIME_create_books.js, that is to say a UTC timestamp identifying the migration, followed by an underscore, followed by the name of the migration.
-Knex uses this timestamp to ensure each migration is unique and helps knex keep track of what migrations have already been run.
+The name of the file is of the form CURRENTDATETIME_MIGRATIONNAME.js, that is to say a UTC timestamp identifying the migration, followed by an underscore, followed by the name of the migration.
+Knex uses this timestamp to ensure each migration is unique, to track which migrations have been run, and to ensure that migrations are all run in the proper order.

-Of course, calculating timestamps is no fun, so Knex provides a generator to handle making it for you:

-__The migration cli is bundled with the knex global install.__

----

 ### Knex migration tool